raspberrypilearning/hello-world-editor/en/step_7.md

 --- /code ---

+**Tip:** Don't forget you will need to add any new variables:

+--- code ---
+---
+language: python
+filename: main.py
+---

+# Emoji variables to use in your project
+world = '🌍🌎🌏'
+python = 'Python 🐍'
+fun = '🤡🥳'

+--- /code ---

 **Tip:** Don't forget you will need to call your function as well as define it.

-You can use `input` to make your project wait for the user to tap <kbd>Enter</kbd> at any point in this project.
+You can use `input` to make your project wait for the user to tap <kbd>Enter</kbd> at any point in this project:

 --- code ---
 ---